caoccao/swc4j/docs/tutorials/tutorial_01_run_typescript.md

 }
 ```

 * The output is as follows.
-As you can see, the JavaScript code is executed in Javet successfully.
+As we can see, the JavaScript code is executed in Javet successfully.

 ```js
 /*********************************************